m-w-o-n-g/Dbar_Act_5_human_data/README.md

     - contains all the human data collected with the ACT5 machine.
 - Dbar_human_recons_movies folder:
     - Contains the reconstruction movie and corresponding .mat file (with dataset info) for each dataset.
+- siiri_boundary_lower_ring_bdryCoords.txt
+    - The human boundary .txt file to be used for generating reconstructions with a physiologically-accurate boundary shape.
 - trim_dataset_to_16x16.m:
-    - Reshapes data matrices from 32x32 --> 16x16
+    - Reshapes sbj02 data matrices from 32x32 --> 16x16
-    - Use when 16 electrodes were used for data collection (not 32), but the data was entered into a 32x32 matrix ==> NaN entries that cause issues in the reconstruction scripts if not resolved.
+    - Necessary step for sbj02 reconstructions, as data for sbj02 was collected on 16 electrodes only.
 - find_highest_avg_cond_frame.m:
     - Finds the **single** frame with the highest avg conductivity.
     - This frame will be used as the reference frame for ventilation datasets and the sbj001 perfusion dataset.